Serbian Orthodox Church: Liturgy and worship

-Liturgical traditions and practices of the Serbian Orthodox Church are based on the Eastern Orthodox worship.
-Services cannot properly be conducted by a single person but must have at least one other person present.
-Usually, all of the services are conducted on a daily basis only in monasteries and cathedrals, while parish churches might only do the services on the weekend and major feast days.
+Liturgical traditions and practices of the Serbian Orthodox Church are based on Eastern Orthodox worship.
+Services cannot properly be conducted by a single person but require the presence of at least one other participant.
+While the full cycle of services is usually celebrated daily only in larger churches and cathedrals as well as in monasteries, smaller parish churches often hold services only on weekends and major feast days.
 The Divine Liturgy is the celebration of the Eucharist.
-The Divine Liturgy is not celebrated on weekdays during the preparatory season of Great Lent.
+It is not celebrated on weekdays during the preparatory season of Great Lent.
 Communion is consecrated on Sundays and distributed during the week at the Liturgy of the Presanctified Gifts.
 Services, especially the Divine Liturgy, can only be performed once a day on any particular altar.